Skip to main content

 Step 3: Submit your application to a Recognised Mediator Accreditation Body (RMAB).

 Once you have successfully completed your assessment, you will need to submit your application to an RMAB within six months.
-Find a RMAB
+Find a RAP

 Step 4: Once approved, your name will be added to the Register of Nationally Accredited Mediators.